City Departments keep the city working and ensure that residents have a safe and healthy community to live in.

 - Don MacLellan, General Manager of Community Safety Services

-- Laurann Hanson, General Manager of Human Resources and Corporate Services
+- Laurann Hanson, General Manager of Corporate Services

 - Jack MacDonald, General Manager of Engineering and Environmental Services